astorfi/TensorFlow-World/docs/tutorials/1-basics/variables/README.rst

 Creating variables
 ------------------

-For variable generation, the class of tf.Variable() will be used.
+For a variable generation, the class of tf.Variable() will be used.
 When we define a variable, we basically pass a ``tensor`` and its ``value`` to the graph.
-Basically the following will happen:
+Basically, the following will happen:

     -  A ``variable`` tensor that holds a value will be pass to the graph.